1994 German Formula Three Championship

-The 1994 German Formula Three Championship (1994 Deutsche Formel-3-Meisterschaft) was a multi-event motor racing championship for single-seat open wheel formula racing cars that held across Europe.
+The 1994 German Formula Three Championship (1994 Deutsche Formel-3-Meisterschaft) was a multi-event motor racing championship for single-seat open wheel formula racing cars that held in Germany and in Belgium.
 The championship featured drivers competing in two-litre Formula Three racing cars majorly built by Dallara which conform to the technical regulations, or formula, for the championship.
 It commenced on 9 April at Zolder and ended at Hockenheim on 9 October after ten double-header rounds.

 Marko RSM driver Jörg Müller became a champion.
 He dominated the season, winning eleven of 20 races.
 Alexander Wurz finished as runner-up with three wins, all achieved at Hockenheim, losing 71 points to Müller.
 Ralf Schumacher won at Singen, completing the top-three in the drivers' championship.
 Norberto Fontana and Philipp Peter were the other race winners.
 Arnd Meier clinched the B-Cup championship title.